zio/zio/docs/howto/migrate/migration-guide.md

 ### Compile-time Execution Tracing

-ZIO 1.x's execution trace is not as useful as it could be because it contains tracing information for internal ZIO operators that it not helpful to the user is understanding where in their code an error occurred.
+ZIO 1.x's execution trace is not as useful as it could be because it contains tracing information for internal ZIO operators that is not helpful to the user is understanding where in their code an error occurred.

 Let's say we have the following application, in ZIO 1.x: